hendrikmattern/hendrikmattern.github.io/_pages/teaching.md

 {% include base_path %}

+Starting in the 2025 summer semester, I am responsible for the module Physics I \& II for the bachelor Engineering Science at the OVGU Magdeburg.
+You can find the material and syllabus [*here*](https://github.com/hendrikmattern/physics "link to Physics I and II material").

-I'm a tutor for the *"Basics of Magnetic Resonance"* course every winter semester since 2019.
-Further, I'm a tutor for the *"Physics for Engineers"* course since 2018, supervising the lab experiments every summer and teaching physics exercises every winter semester.
+Further, I'm a tutor for the *"Basics of Magnetic Resonance"* course every winter semester since 2019.

+From 2018 to 2025, I was a tutor for the *"Physics for Engineers"* course, supervising the lab experiments every summer and teaching physics exercises every winter semester.

 Besides teaching on the university-level, I'm part of the [*Magnetic Resonance System Engineering*](https://www.forschungscampus-stimulate.de/deu/aktuelles/news/neuer-workshop-zum-magnetic-resonance-system-engineering-gestartet.html "link to MRSE press release")